Imagining a Gaian Reality After the Virus

 Many moderns, Marx included, have too anthropocentric an idea of ideas.
 Ideas were already active in evolutionary processes long before conscious human beings emerged on the scene.
 Ideas are not just conjured up in human heads or typed into computers by human hands.
 Whitehead’s philosophy of organism is an invitation to consider the possibility that the idea of the Good participates in generating the light and warmth of the Sun no less than the nuclear reactions and electromagnetic radiation known to physicists, that the idea of Beauty is at work in the evolution of peacocks, butterflies, and roses and not just in Beethoven’s 9th or the Mona Lisa.
 Ideas don’t just shape history, they shape geohistory and indeed cosmic history.

 Whitehead: “The basis of democracy is the common fact of value-experience, as constituting the essential nature of each pulsation of actuality.
 Everything has some value for itself, for others, and for the whole.”
-Every bacterium enriching the soil, every bumble bee making honey in the hive, every human laboring in the economy, every star spiraling in the galaxy has value for itself, for others, and for the whole.
+Every bacterium enriching the soil, every bumble bee making honey in the hive, every human building the future, every star spiraling in the galaxy has value for itself, for others, and for the whole.
 Nonhumans not only have value, they are themselves agents of value creation.

 What is value?
 Debates continue to rage among economists about the differences between use and exchange value, or between objective and subjective value, but Adam Smith, David Ricardo, and Marx all agreed that, under capitalism, value is a social relation determined by the amount of labor time required to produce a commodity.
-So far so good.
-But the implication is that only humans create value by working on raw material or dead nature.
+The implication is that only humans create value by working on raw material or dead nature.